Cozy Capital: Asheville, N.C.'s Guide to New Winter Adventures

 Deep-seated bluegrass roots harmonize with new talent and innovative sounds in Asheville.
 A great time to catch a show is winter, when many nationally-traveling local bands come home to the region to play local shows and pop in to jam sessions.

 - Dec.
-7-8 marks the 30th Annual Christmas Jam, an Asheville event organized by guitar virtuoso and Gov’t Mule founder Warren Haynes.
+7-8 marked the 30th Annual Christmas Jam, an Asheville event organized by guitar virtuoso and Gov’t Mule founder Warren Haynes.
 Haynes, who spent his formative years in Asheville, has secured musician friends like Grace Potter, Jamey Johnson, Dave Grohl, Eric Church and Gov’t Mule to play the anniversary event.
 To date, the popular event has raised over $2 million for the local Habitat for Humanity chapter.

 - Grammy-award-winning bluegrass band Steep Canyon Rangers returns to ExploreAsheville.com Arena Jan.19.
 The band, whose members are based in the Asheville area, have been touring across North America since early this year.
 More info here.